Building webOS Open Source Edition

 IMPORTANT NOTICE

 This process takes a very long time, especially on laptop computers.
 Make sure you have enough time and system resources to build.
-Regarding the build time, refer to our test results.
+Regarding the build time, refer to Appendix B. Build Time Test.

 To kick off a full build of webOS OSE, enter the following: